microsoft/vscode-docs/release-notes/latest.md

 ### Changes from the existing JavaScript support

-Salsa is also using the `jsonfig.json` files, with the following changes:
 - The language level is always ES6.
-In the existing JavaScript language service the default level was ES6 but there was support to define a lower level using the `target` attribute.
+In the existing JavaScript language service the default level was ES6 but there was support to define a lower level using the `target` attribute inside the `jsconfig.json`.
 This support has been removed and the `target` attribute is now only used by `tsc` to define the target version when a JavaScript file is compiled to a lower ECMAScript version.
 - The existing JavaScript language service implicitly excluded some folders from the project, see the [doc](https://code.visualstudio.com/docs/languages/javascript#_javascript-projects-jsconfigjson).
 This is no longer the case and you must exclude these folders explicitly in your `jsconfig.json` file.
 - Salsa flags syntax errors but the JavaScript linting options `javascript.validate.lint.*` defined in the user settings are no longer supported.
-To get this linting options back we recommend that you used a linter combined with a VSCode linter extension like [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or [jshint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint).
+To get these linting options back we recommend that you use a linter combined with a VSCode linter extension like [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or [jshint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint).
 - Salsa doesn't support the `AMD` module system, `commonjs` is supported.